On the K\"ahler cone of irreducible symplectic orbifolds: Reminder on holomorphically symplectic orbifolds

 \subsection{Definition}

-First we briefly recall the definition of symplectic orbifold used in this paper. \begin{defi} A \emph{$n$-dimensional orbifold} is a connected paracompact complex space $X$ such that for every point $x\in X$, there exists an open neighborhood $U$ and a triple $(V,G,\pi)$ such that $V$ is an open subset of $\C^n$, $G$ is a finite automorphisms group of $V$ and $\pi:V\rightarrow U$ is the composition of the quotient map $V\rightarrow V/G$ and an isomorphism $V/G\simeq U$.
-Such a quadrupole $(U,V,G,\pi)$ is called a \emph{local uniformizing system} of $x$. \end{defi} \begin{rmk} Note that an orbifold is normal (see for instance \cite[Th\'eor\`eme 4]{Cartan:Quotient}). \end{rmk}
+First, we briefly recall the definition of a symplectic orbifold used in this paper. \begin{defi} A \emph{$n$-dimensional orbifold} is a connected paracompact complex space $X$ such that for every point $x\in X$, there exists an open neighborhood $U$ and a triple $(V,G,\pi)$ such that $V$ is an open subset of $\C^n$, $G$ is a finite automorphisms group of $V$ and $\pi:V\rightarrow U$ is the composition of the quotient map $V\rightarrow V/G$ and an isomorphism $V/G\simeq U$.
+The quadruple $(U,V,G,\pi)$ is called a \emph{local uniformizing system} of $x$. \end{defi} \begin{rmk} Note that an orbifold is normal as a complex space (see for instance \cite[Th\'eor\`eme 4]{Cartan:Quotient}). \end{rmk}

 Let $X$ be an orbifold.
 A \emph{smooth differential $k$-form} $\omega$ on $X$ is a $C^{\infty}$ differential $k$-form on $X_{reg}:=X\smallsetminus \Sing X$ such that for all local uniformizing systems $(U,V,G,\pi)$, $\pi^*(\omega_{|U_{reg}})$ extends to a $C^{\infty}$-differential $k$-form on $V$ (see \cite[Section 2]{Menet-2020} and \cite[Section 1 and 2]{Blache} for more details).